Skip to main content

 KimiMoonshot AILong-context processingDirect consumer app

 For Chinese tech companies, Gen Z behaviour today is a preview of mainstream behaviour tomorrow.
-The features and habits being established now, AI-assisted shopping on Taobao, AI-generated content on Douyin, AI tutoring for exam preparation, will become the default expectation for hundreds of millions more users within the next two to three years.
+The features and habits being established now, AI-assisted shopping on Taobao, AI-generated content on Douyin, AI tutoring for exam preparation, will become the default expectation for hundreds of millions more users within two to three years.

 "China's AI adoption is not being driven by enterprise mandates or government programmes.
 It is being driven by consumers who find these tools genuinely useful in their daily lives.
 That bottom-up dynamic is what makes it sustainable." - Kai-Fu Lee, CEO, Sinovation Ventures